 2012-FEB-16: Assembly passes bill:

 On 2012-FEB-16, the full New Jersey Assembly passed the "Marriage Equality and Religious Exemption Act" by a vote of 41 to 33 with two members abstaining.
 This would only require the signature of Governor Chris Christie (R) to alter the existing state marriage law so that same-sex couples could marry.
-That change would bring the law into conformance with the equal access clause of the 14th Amendment of the U.S. Constitution, and into conformance with the wishes of most New Jersey voters.
+That change would bring the law into conformance with the equal protection clause of the 14th Amendment of the U.S. Constitution, and into conformance with the wishes of most New Jersey voters.

 However, the governor has promised to veto the bill.
 He is promoting a public referendum to determine the fate of same-sex couples.
 Some commentators speculate that Christie might become the GOP vice presidential candidate in the 2012 elections.
 If he were to sign the bill into law or even do nothing and allow the bill to become law by default, his future at the national level of the Republican party would be instantly terminated, because of the widespread and intense animus of members of that party towards sexual minorities.